-The Artist Partner Program at The Clarice curates a multi-arts performance with regional, national and international artists and creative innovators program dedicated to creating performance and learning opportunities for students and our community through artist residencies workshops, master classes, K-12 student matinees and artistic exchange.
+The Artist Partner Program at The Clarice curates a multi-arts performances and festivals with artists and creative innovators program from around the corner around the world.
+We are dedicated to creating performance and learning opportunities for students and our community through artist residencies workshops, master classes, K-12 student matinees and artistic exchange.
 We believe artists can be a catalyst for community change, leadership and empowerment.

 As part of a major public research university, the Artist Partner Program is committed to the creation and investigation of new work and new ways of participating in the performing arts.